saimaar/react-todo-mock-cc/README.md

 * Render the each todo in the appropriate component
 * Each todo card will have button to change the complete status which will conditionally render based on the location of component. (i.e if a todo is under the Complete, the button text should say Incomplete and vice-versa.)

-Here is a gif of what it's supposed to look:
+Here is a gif of what it's supposed to look (Ignore the skull.
+That's a theme of my browser):

 ![Change Complete Gif](public/ChangingTasks.gif)